Tech-at-DU/BotShop-iOS/P06-Displaying-Cell-Data/content.md

 # Updating Order List to Display Items Instead of Dates

-In the `OrderList.swift` file, you should have two errors saying 'orders' is undefined.
-This is because we moved the orders array earlier.

-At the top of the class create an array to old the items:
+At the top of the class in the `OrderList.swift`, create an array to old the items:

 ```swift
 var orderItems: [Item] = []